Citizenry/platform/docs/design/user-testing-script-examples.md

 You always need a plan before you conduct a user test.
 A plan will define who you are testing, as well as the structure of each session \(another word for this is a “research protocol”\).

-Ushahidi typically structure a user testing session as follows:
+StreetSignal typically structure a user testing session as follows:

 **Introduction and preamble -** introduce the test, what you want to learn generally, and give the participant some guidelines.
 This also gives them a chance to ask you any burning questions before you begin.